benhovinga/caf-ranks/README.md

 # Canadian Armed Forces (CAF) Ranks
-Current Version: v0.2
+Current Version: v0.3

 Ranks in the Canadian Armed Forces mark a person's position in its hierarchical structure.
 As people gain more responsibility and authority, they earn promotions in rank.

 ## [caf_ranks.json](caf_ranks.json)
 This is a complete list of ranks within the Canadian Armed Forces (CAF).
 It includes both English and French versions of each rank.
+A minified version of this dataset exists at [caf_ranks.min.json](caf_ranks.min.json)

 ### Rank Object Keys
 - `level`: The rank level.
 Multiple ranks will share a level, only seperated by element.